linode/docs/docs/platform/object-storage/lifecycle-policies/index.md

 ## s3cmd

 s3cmd allows users to set and manage lifecycle policies from the command line.
-Below you will find instructions on how to create and manage lifecycle policies using s3cmd.
+Below you will find instructions on how to create and manage lifecycle policies to delete objects, previous versions of objects, and failed multipart uploads using s3cmd.

 ### Creating a Lifecycle Policy File